A Functional Medicine Perspective on Gout

 - What am I thinking today?

-You’ll start to get a whole new perspective about gout symptoms and causes – and it will change the way you go about your day.
-It’s an especially good question to ask yourself every day, because as soon as you get over the gout attack you’re having now, you’ll stop thinking about gout altogether . . . until the next gout attack hits.
+By asking yourself these questions you’ll start to get a whole new perspective about gout symptoms and the causes – and it will change the way you go about your day.
+Ask yourself these questions every day, because as soon as you get over the gout attack you’re having now, you’ll stop thinking about gout altogether . . . until the next gout attack hits.

 - Family history of gout